Jian Jung is a New York based set designer from Korea.

-Her theater work has been in many NYC theaters including Classic Stage Company, ART/NY, HERE, The Wild Project, The Kitchen, Bushwick Starr, The Flea, Abrons Arts Center, Theater Row, Soho Rep, Target Margin, and Mabou Mines.
+Her theater work has been in many NYC theaters including Classic Stage Company, HERE, The Kitchen, The Flea, Abrons Arts Center, Theater Row, Target Margin, and Mabou Mines.
 Her international work has been in Venezuela, Cuba, Puerto Rico, and Korea.

-Jung received Edith Lutyens & Norman Bel Geddes Design Enhancement Award for Aya Ogawa’s Ludic Proxy, and was nominated for Henry Hewes Design Award for Haruna Lee’s Suicide Forest.
-Her design in Venezuela was presented in Prague Quadrennial 2015.
+Jung received Barrymore Award for KISS directed by Fadi Skeiker at Wilma Theater, and Edith Lutyens & Norman Bel Geddes Design Enhancement Award for Aya Ogawa’s LUDIC PROXY.
+She was nominated for Henry Hewes Design Award for Haruna Lee’s SUICIDE FOREST Her design in Venezuela was presented in Prague Quadrennial 2015.